 How can you prevent glaucoma naturally?

-Although there is no cure for this condition, it’s progression can be slowed down, which will prevent sight loss.
+Although there is no cure for this condition, it’s progression can be slowed down, which can help preserve eyesight.
 Prescription eye drops can help to slow down it’s progression.

 Some people have no symptoms at all, making it all the more important to spot this condition early.
 The biggest way to prevent sight loss related to glaucoma is to have regular sight tests.
 You should have your eyes tested at least every 2 years, or more often if suggested by your GP or optician.

 Leading a healthy lifestyle will help you maintain good eye health and avoid vision loss from this disease.
-Healthy behaviours to implement include being physically active, not smoking and eating a diet rich fruits and vegetables will all contribute to maintaining your eye health and preventing diseases.
+Healthy behaviours to implement include being physically active, not smoking and eating a diet with plenty of fruits and vegetables will all contribute to maintaining your eye health and preventing diseases.

 Can I get a free eye test if I have glaucoma?